 In 2019, the European Court of Human Rights (ECHR) ruled for Kavala’s release.
 Turkish courts have thus far ignored the demands to comply with the binding verdict.
 Authorities first detained the Turkish philanthropist on October 18, 2017, accusing him of involvement in the 2013 Gezi Park protests.
 Kavala was acquitted in 2020 of those charges, but the ruling was later overturned and combined with other charges in the 2016 coup attempt.
 Kavala remains imprisoned and on trial, along with 51 other defendants from three separate cases.

-It is cases like Osman Kavala’s and Hrant Dink’s that leads the Human Rights Watch to release a report indicating that “Turkish President Recep Tayyip Erdogan’s centralized presidential government has set back Turkey’s human rights record by decades”.
+It is cases like Osman Kavala’s and Hrant Dink’s that led Human Rights Watch to release a report indicating that “Turkish President Recep Tayyip Erdogan’s centralized presidential government has set back Turkey’s human rights record by decades.”
 The report points out the silencing of critics and opponents and failures to uphold human rights commitments.

 For interviews, please contact firstname.lastname@example.org.